 - Empty skincare bottles and expired mascara tubes tossed about in your vanity drawer doesn’t exactly make for a serene getting-ready experience.
 These simple skincare/makeup organizers from Amazon allow everything to have a designated place, and you can add as many as you need to suit your collection.
 Starting on a good foot on Sundays is crucial in having a cleaner home.

 Wrangle the Toys

-Overflowing and un-ending piles of toys: every parent’s mortal enemy.
-If you’re like us, you’ve also probably been in survival mode these last couple of weeks and may have added a few urgent additions to the collection to keep your littles preoccupied while you try to get some work done at home.
+Overflowing and unending piles of toys: every parent’s mortal enemy.
+If you’re like us, you’ve also probably been in survival mode these last couple of months and may have added a few urgent additions to the collection to keep your littles preoccupied while you try to get some work done at home.
 WE GET IT!
 But let’s talk about how to get the situation under control now.

 - Donate toys that your little one no longer plays with to keep the volume of toys at bay.
 In general, a great rule of thumb (when not in survival mode) is to only purchase one new toy after donating one old one.
-(We should probably also adopt this rule for our purchases, but don’t tell our kids that).
+(We should probably also adopt this rule for our purchases, but don’t tell our kids that.)